 Hope you don't mind, and maybe you can understand the link between the pieces!
 Enjoy!

 From the studio (exclusive)

 Sound of elements, the concert

-Matthieu Mantanus is a swiss pianist, conductor and composer, ex-associate conductor for Lorin Maazel at Castleton Festival, co-artistic director of the AntonioMormones's International Prize in Milano, founder and artistic director of the JeansMusicLab, JeansMusic Festival in Italy, and the Amis de la Musique d'Aigle et du Chablais association in Switzerland.
+Matthieu Mantanus is a swiss pianist, conductor and composer, ex-associate conductor for Lorin Maazel at Castleton Festival, founder and artistic director of the JeansMusicLab, JeansMusic Festival in Italy, and the Amis de la Musique d'Aigle et du Chablais association in Switzerland.

 Mantanus began a career as a pianist – noteworthy is his concert in the Sala Verdi in Milan with the Concertgebouw of Amsterdam; however, he quickly developed a passion for conducting which led him to study in Rome under the tutorship of Bruno Aprea as well as under Giuseppe Sinopoli, later becoming one of his assistants.
 During this formative period he attended numerous masterclasses, including with Jorma Panula (Schleswig-Holstein, Salzau) and Gianluigi Gelmetti (Accademia Chigiana, Siena).
 In 2009, Lorin Maazel invited him as a fellow to his Castleton Festival in Virginia, USA.
 Mantanus the became Maazel's assistant in Italy and in Washington D.C. for productions by The Petruzzelli Theatre of Bari.
 Maazel also appointed him as his associate conductor for the Castleton Festival.